 Physical Elder Abuse

-A California Nursing Home Abuse Lawyer Can Help Protect Your Loved Ones From Physical Abuse
+A California Elder Abuse Lawyer Can Help Protect Your Loved Ones From Physical Abuse

 When you place the care of your elderly family member in the hands of another person or institution, such as a nursing home or residential care facility for the elderly, you trust that the staff will treat your loved one like their own—with professional, full-time care and compassion.
 Choosing a nursing home for loved ones is never easy, but such facilities should be selected based on which one will be the best fit and provide the highest quality of care for your loved one.

-If your loved one has been subject to abuse in his or her nursing home, you should seek legal counsel from an experienced California nursing home abuse lawyer to determine the best course of action.
-Call the Evans Law Firm today at 888-503-8267 or 415-441-8669 to learn more about how we can help you, or contact us online now to schedule a free consultation.
+If your loved one has been subject to abuse in his or her nursing home, healthcare facility, assisted living facility, retirement home or other residence,, you should seek legal counsel from an experienced California elder abuse lawyer to determine the best course of action.
+The attorneys at Evans Law Firm are dedicated to representing the interests of elders in our community by pursuing civil actions against those who harm them.

 Caretakers as Abusers